PBCTE – Secondary Education

 Students enrolled in PBCTE-Secondary Fall 2019 will be assessed $663 per credit for residents and $1,558 per credit for non-residents.
 Students enrolled in an online program will only be assessed for resident tuition regardless of their residence in a different state or country.
 Information on tuition and fees can be found under the “Graduate General & Post-Baccalaureate Unclassified” heading on the Office of the Registrar’s website.

 There are many resources available to help graduate students pay for college, including College of Education scholarships.
-There are also several scholarships listed generally through the STAR website (please note that this is only accessible to students with a valid UH ID number – must be admitted as a student prior to looking for scholarships on this site) and the Financial Support section of the Graduate Division website.
+Additional scholarships may be found at the Financial Support section of the Graduate Division website.
 For more information on financial aid and additional resources, please visit the UH Mānoa Financial Aid Office (firstname.lastname@example.org).

 The Grow Our Own Teachers Initiative, also known as GOO, is an opportunity for candidates enrolled in PBCTE-Secondary and the Master of Education in Teaching in Secondary Education programs to qualify for tuition stipends.
 GOO is made possible through a partnership between the College of Education of the University of Hawai‘i at Mānoa and Hawai‘i Department of Education.
 For more information on eligibility requirements and the application process, please visit our Grow Our Own Teachers page.